 While human-level artificial intelligence is still a long way off, the increased use of robots to automate manufacturing processes has become the norm.
-Increasingly, manufacturing companies of all sizes have become roboticized in the pursuits of time and money savings.
-However, will the movement toward more automation as a result of the robotics revolution lead to a new kind of tax in the future?
+Increasingly, manufacturing companies of all sizes have become roboticized in pursuit of time and money savings.
+Will the movement toward more automation as a result of the robotics revolution lead to a new kind of tax in the future?

 There’s no doubt that robotics is having a transformative impact on the manufacturing industry.
 But there are questions being raised in and out of the industry due to the robotics movement.
 The two most pressing questions in the age of automation are:

 Around 88 percent of all job losses in the manufacturing industry can be tied to growth in productivity, and much of this decline can be attributed to robotic automation.
 While robots often boost efficiency and earnings, there are questions as to how deeply robotics should be utilized within manufacturing as a whole.